cyverse/cyverse-sdk/docs/getting-started-systems.md

 configure this system for access via Agave:

   Your TACC username
-  A short alphanumeric key to identiy this system
+  A short alphanumeric key to identify this system
   A SSH keypair for your account on this system
   A TACC Allocation that you have access to
   Path to your TACC $WORK directory

 Are you ready to proceed?
 [Yes]:
 Ensuring existence of an SSH keypair...
 Done
 Agave system identifier [stampede]:
 Confirmed: stampede